Thwing, East Riding of Yorkshire: History and archaeology

 Thwing is thought to mean 'narrow strip of land', deriving from thvengr (Old Scandinavian) or thweng (Old English).
-The village is recorded in Domesday Book (1086) as Tuennc, in the hundred of Burton.
+The village is recorded in the Domesday Book of 1086 as Tuennc, in the hundred of Burton.

 There is evidence of significant human activity in the area beginning in at least the Neolithic Era: at Paddock Hill 0.6 mi north of Octon, evidence of a henge dating from the late Neolithic has been discovered from crop marks and by excavation.
 The same site also shows evidence of re-use and modification into a hill fort during the Bronze Age, including artefacts typical of the Urnfield culture, and evidence of bronze metalworking.
 The site was re-used during the Anglo-Saxon period and contained houses including a grubenhaus and large rectangular hall; there was a cemetery with at least 130 inhumations east of the Bronze Age earthwork.
 During the 1200s a post mill was constructed.

 The church of All Saints dates from the 12th century.
 A market and fair began in Thwing in 1257.